matematikk-mooc/matematikk-mooc.github.io/index.md

 Edit env-example.
 Save it as env

-For Windows users: To edit the file type the following:
+For Windows users: To edit the file, type the following:

     tce-load -wi nano
     nano env-example